jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 </p>
 </details>

+### Pod Using PVC
-### Create a busybox pod with command 'sleep 3600', save it on pod.yaml.
-Mount the PersistentVolumeClaim to '/etc/foo'.
-Connect to the 'busybox' pod, and copy the '/etc/passwd' file to '/etc/foo/passwd'
+Create a busybox pod
+1. with command 'sleep 3600',
+2. save it on pod.yaml.
+3. Mount the PersistentVolumeClaim to '/etc/foo'.
+4. Connect to the 'busybox' pod, and copy the '/etc/passwd' file to '/etc/foo/passwd'

 <details><summary>show</summary>
 <p>